- What is Stat-JR?

 Stat-JR's licence agreement (PDF, 29kB) details warranties, copyright, etc.

-Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows emulator.
+Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows compatibility layer such as Wine.
 We are hoping to make it cross-platform in the future.

 Users interact with both TREE, DEEP and LEAF interfaces via a browser (although they can (and for most users will) be running locally on your machine).
 Our most extensive tests have been with Chrome and Firefox, and we recommend using one of these browsers.
 Internet Explorer is known to have problems with DEEP, however will generally work with TREE and LEAF (although with reduced performance).
 Please let us know via our Bug Report Form if you experience any particular difficulties.